XpiritBV/CodeToCloud-Workshop/Challenges/Module5-AdvancedKubernetes/Step-by-Step/ADVKUB-T001-SBS.md

 In this task, you will increase the number of instances for the API deployment in the Kubernetes management dashboard.
 While it is deploying, you will observe the changing status.

 1. From your Codespace, start the tunnel to the Kubernetes cluster by using the following command, and navigate to the URL `https://<guid>.apps.codespaces.githubusercontent.com/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login`.
-Use the `cat ~/.kube/config` to get your bearer token
+Use `cat ~/.kube/config` to get your bearer token

    ```PowerShell
    az aks browse --name $aksName --resource-group $resourcegroupName